 \subsubsection{Retrieval-based Augmentation}

 Large Language Models have occasionally been observed to generate hallucinated or factually inaccurate text~\cite{hallucinate, LLMsurvey}.
-To mitigate these issues, several works have proposed to strengthen LLMs with information retrieval systems (retrieval-augmented LLMs)~\cite{RAG1, RAG2, WebGPT}, which enables LLMs to retrieve relevant contents from an external repository (knowledge corpus).
+To mitigate these issues, several works have proposed to strengthen LLMs with information retrieval systems~\cite{RAG1, RAG2, WebGPT}, which enables LLMs to retrieve relevant content from an external repository (knowledge corpus).
 It has been verified that retrieval-augmented LLMs can generate texts in response to user input with fewer hallucinations~\cite{WebGPT}.
 Furthermore, by incorporating customized private data resources, retrieval-augmented LLMs can respond to in-domain queries that cannot be answered by LLMs trained with public data.
-As previous works~\cite{WebGPT, RAG1, RAG2} suggest, LLMs can generate more factual answers by feeding the references retrieved from the external corpus.
-In \ours{}, we have fortified the document retrieval capabilities of LLMs and consider two components: \textbf{(i) document references}: to provide supplemental relevant web pages as the references for the given table; \textbf{(ii) term explanation}: to explain strange/ambiguous term in the given table.
-We utilize technologies like vector databases~\cite{wang2021vecdb} and LangChain~\cite{langchain} to facilitate the retrieval of pertinent information from Wikipedia\footnote{\url{https://www.wikipedia.org/}}.
+As previous works~\cite{WebGPT, RAG1, RAG2} suggested, LLMs can generate more factual answers by feeding the references retrieved from the external corpus.

-(1) \textit{Docs References}: This process involves associating tables with relevant documents or sources for in-depth insights or references.
-For example, suppose we have a table titled ``2023 Fortune 500 Companies''.
-This table contains various information about the top 500 companies as ranked by Fortune in 2023, including their revenue, number of employees, and market capitalization.
-Docs references could fetch the actual 2023 Fortune 500 list from the Fortune website, Wikipedia pages discussing the Fortune 500 concept and its criteria, or analytical articles discussing the companies on the 2023 list.
-In our setting, we leverage Langchain~\cite{langchain} to retrieve wiki pages from wikipedia.org.
-We craft queries by concatenating the table header and the table's title into a single string.
-These queries are then used to identify and fetch the relevant Wikipedia pages, which act as informative document references in our study.